 Amanda V. Dwight is a graduate of the UCLA School of Law where she was the recipient of two fellowships.
 At UCLA, Ms. Dwight served as the Chief Articles Editor of the Pacific Basin Law Journal and judicial extern for the Honorable Gary L. Taylor, U.S. District Court of California, Central District.
 Ms. Dwight also created a program to intake asylum seekers for the Center for Human Rights and Constitutional Law.

-Ms. Dwight is co-author of a leading treatise on trademark prosecution law, Trademark Registration Practice (Thomson-West), and the only practice guide in the U.S. concerning trademark examining procedures, Practitioner’s Trademark Manual of Examining Procedure (Thomson-West).
-She has been a guest speaker and instructor at local and national organizations; including the national MAGIC Marketplace fashion tradeshow, regarding intellectual property matters.
+Ms. Dwight is co-author of two leading treatises on copyright and trademark prosecution law: Trademark Registration Practice (Thomson Reuters) and Copyright Registration Practice (Thomson Reuters).
+She is also co-author of the only practice guide in the U.S. concerning trademark examination procedures, the Practitioner’s Trademark Manual of Examining Procedure (Thomson Reuters).
+Ms. Dwight has been a guest speaker and instructor at local and national organizations regarding intellectual property matters, including the national MAGIC Marketplace fashion tradeshow.

 Prior to attending law school, Ms. Dwight was a computer programmer and systems consultant for Andersen Consulting (now Accenture) and an in-house systems analyst for Gannet, Co.
 At Andersen, Ms. Dwight developed distribution control systems for Fortune 500 companies.
 At Gannet, Ms. Dwight installed and supported advertising systems for over fifty newspapers throughout the country.